isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/DISCOVER: 2023 Learning Journeys.md

 **DISCOVER Learning Journeys for 2023 are now open for registration!**

-Start 2023 with a bang with our DISCOVER learning journeys!
-Happening from **February to October,** IMDA has tied up with our tech and media partners to offer a plethora of exciting workshops that covers topics such as immersive media, artificial intelligence, drones, eSports, media content creation and photography.
+Embark on an unforgettable learning journey with us!
+Expand your students’ horizons and discover the world of emerging technology through our incredible learning experiences.

+We have added more slots for your favourite learning journeys.
-Registration is now open for learning journeys conducted from **February** to **April 2023**.
-Look forward to exciting workshops specially curated for Infocomm Media Club members!
-Sign up [now](https://go.gov.sg/discover2023)!&nbsp;
+Register now for more than 30 learning journeys conducted from May to October.
+Sign up [now](https://go.gov.sg/discover2023)!

-Keen to join us from May onward?
-We are planning for more exciting learning journeys, so please indicate your interest [here](https://go.gov.sg/discover2023).
+***Availability is on a first-come-first-served basis.
+Registration closes on 20th June 2023.***

-For FAQs, please view [here](https://go.gov.sg/learningjourneysfaq2023).
+For FAQs, please view [here](https://go.gov.sg/learningjourneysfaq2023) .<br>

-<i>*Note : The DISCOVER experience is open to infocomm media-related clubs in Primary/Secondary schools and Junior Colleges only. </i>
+*Note: The DISCOVER experience is open to infocomm media-related clubs in Primary/Secondary schools and Junior Colleges only.
-<i>Registration and slots availability are based on a first-come-first-served basis. </i>

 ### IMMERSIVE MEDIA